Last Updated on February 5, 2024 by Kelly

 In previous trips, we’ve stayed at the Residence Inn Vancouver Downtown (by Marriott).
 We really liked this hotel because it was centrally located and walkable to everything.
 We also were glad to have our own kitchenettes to store food and heat up leftovers.

 During one of our more recent trips to Vancouver, we stayed at the JW Marriott Parq Vancouver.
 (We wrote all about our stay here!)
 This hotel has a rooftop hot tub with views of the city, a casino, and lots of dining options.
 The views from our room were absolutely spectacular!

-Where to Stay Near the Canadian Border
+Hotels Near the Canadian Border

 Spending the night near the border can be a great way to get ahead start on border crossing early the next morning.

 If you’re on the United States side of the border, we recommend staying in Blaine, Washington.
 The Semiahmoo Resort & Spa is a beautiful hotel that’s located right on the water, and less than 20 minutes away from the border crossing.
 If you’re looking for a budget option, the Northwoods Motel is only 5 minutes from the border.
-For a complete list of hotels in Blaine, Washington, click here.

 If you’re on the Canadian side of the border, we recommend staying at the Ocean Promenade Hotel.
 You’ll have excellent views of the water, and it’s one of the closest hotels to the border.
 (It’s less than 15 minutes away.)
-For a complete list of hotels in nearby Surrey, British Columbia, click here.

 We hope this post was helpful in figuring out how to travel from Seattle to Vancouver.
 Vancouver is one of our favorite destinations, and it’s so easy to reach from Seattle.
 If you’re going to be in Seattle, we definitely recommend that you add Vancouver BC to your itinerary!